Gord Downie, Stuart McLean: Canadian newsmakers who died in 2017

 9 - Rafe Mair, 85, former B.C.
 Social Credit Party cabinet minister and well-known Vancouver radio broadcaster.

-10 - Trent Hills, Ont., Mayor Hector Macmillan, 59, whose high-profile push for access to a trial pancreatic cancer treatment (NanoKnife) led the province to funding a clinical trial.
+10 - Hector Macmillan, 59, Trent Hills, Ont., mayor whose high-profile push for access to a trial pancreatic cancer treatment (NanoKnife) led the province to funding a clinical trial.

 12 - Derek Blackburn, 83, MP for the Ontario riding of Brant (1971-93).